camelinaction/camelinaction2/chapter8/order-router-full/README.md

 ### 8.2.2 - Debugging an issue with your new Camel project

-You can the debugger test like:
+You can run the debugger test like:

 	mvn test -Dtest=OrderRouterDebuggerTest